JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 ./manage.sh build workstation-site
 ```

 This container is specific to your deployment site, and contains the **HOST1** hostname in its configuration.
 Therefore, it cannot be distributed in a Docker registry.
 Besides the Workstation client, this container also deploys a website for accessing the installers, and other information.
 The website is made available at https://HOST1.
+Also make sure that the value assigned to WORKSTATION_TAG in the .env file is a tag that exists in the workstation github repo.

 ## Start All Containers